 Unfortunately, we’re still in a place where the delivery formats for anything other than straight up video streaming aren’t standardised and ubiquitous enough to reach a wide audience – this is the same issue that’s holding VR development back.
-Blackburn points to virtual production in filmmaking – which was most notably used for the James Cameron film Avatar – as one area where film techniques might crossover into other forms of live performance such as theatre and music.
+Blackburn points to virtual production in filmmaking – which was most notably used for the James Cameron film Avatar – as one area where film techniques might cross over into other forms of live performance such as theatre and music.

 However, due to the limitations of visuals that Blackburn points to, some people have done away with visuals of a live performance completely.
-During lockdown Oda launched in the US, a set of custom built speakers and live music programme that aims to bring music into the home without requiring more screen time.
+During lockdown, Oda launched in the US: a set of custom-built speakers and live music programme that aims to bring music into the home without requiring more screen time.

 Venues like Boiler Shop in Newcastle upon Tyne are also looking past live streams into more digitally-connected concepts to future-proof their physical spaces.
 Richard Clouston, founder, curator and CEO, says: “I’m confident that the common methods of enjoying live and DJ’d music will return, but we know not when.
 In the meantime we’ll adapt and create other possibilities.”
-A 2018 multichannel audio visual installation by Chris Watson they commissioned had both “fired the imagination of attendees” and “primed us as curators to develop immersive programming to harness emerging digital technologies of light and sound.”
+A 2018 multichannel audio-visual installation by Chris Watson they commissioned had both “fired the imagination of attendees” and “primed us as curators to develop immersive programming to harness emerging digital technologies of light and sound.”

-“You’re at home, you’re spending eight hours a day looking at a screen, so we wanted to get you to turn it off and fill the gaps with your imagination.
+Large continues: “You’re at home, you’re spending eight hours a day looking at a screen, so we wanted to get you to turn it off and fill the gaps with your imagination.
 We will continue to do more immersive work regardless of what happens, because we really enjoy it, and it does feel like there’s a drift towards this sort of tech, like the head tracking that’s now in AirPod Pro headphones.”

-Multimedia artist Natalie Sharp’s (aka Lone Taxidermist) last live show was of her work BodyVice, a performance piece about her chronic pain that involves the sound of MRI scanners, synthesisers built into anatomical models of spines, film, lighting, and costumes, one of which is an illuminated nervous system whose coils are handed out to the audience.
-With such tactile elements, a performance is now impossible, added to which the multi-sensory element of her work doesn’t easily translate to a standard live stream.
+The last live show by multimedia artist Natalie Sharp (aka Lone Taxidermist) was of her work BodyVice, a performance piece about her chronic pain that involves the sound of MRI scanners, synthesisers built into anatomical models of spines, film, lighting, and costumes – including an illuminated nervous system whose coils are handed out to the audience.
+With such tactile elements, a performance is now impossible; added to which the multi-sensory element of her work doesn’t easily translate to a standard live stream.
 So instead of performing to webcam, she decided to teach herself filmmaking to be able to show new work Marra! for Aerial festival in the Lake District.
-She doesn’t think she’s the only one levelling up.
-“Post-Covid there’s going to be a shift in how people communicate their artwork,” she says.
-“Musicians are becoming filmmakers, for example.
+She doesn’t think she’s the only one levelling up: “Post-Covid there’s going to be a shift in how people communicate their artwork.
+Musicians are becoming filmmakers, for example.
 People are having to really think about presenting things visually, rather than just having a band playing in a room.”

-Many of the changes that have happened are ones that users had been requesting for years, and now the infrastructure has sprung up, it’s unlikely to come down – Emma Rice’s theatre company Wise Children recently committed to incorporating live broadcasts into all its future programming, for example.
-For some, the speed of this adaptation once it was required by non-disabled people is deeply frustrating, and only confirms that it has been possible all along but was not a priority.
+Many of the changes that have happened are ones that users had been requesting for years, and now the infrastructure has sprung up, it’s unlikely to come down.
+Emma Rice’s theatre company Wise Children recently committed to incorporating live broadcasts into all its future programming, for example.
+For some, the speed of this adaptation – once it was required by non-disabled people – is deeply frustrating, and only confirms that it has been possible all along but was not a priority.
 “I have more access now, but I’m also more angry,” says Grace Quantock, a writer, wellness coach and psychotherapeutic counsellor, who recently completed a Fellowship in Digital Placemaking at Bristol+Bath Creative R+D. She is a wheelchair user, and says: